 Getting tested gives you the chance to get the cure or treatment as soon as possible.
 If you get tested with your partner even better!
 You’re partner will be able to show you the same respect you are showing them.

-All you have to do for a urine test is pee in a cup.
+To take a urine test, all you have to do is pee in a cup.
 They can test for chlamydia and gonorrhea by testing the urine.
-Try not to pee for an hour or two before a test, it’s best to give them a strong sample!
+Try not to pee for an hour or two before a test.
+This is because the test looks for the STI which builds up inside the urethra (pee hole).
+If you’ve recently peed then the STI may need the time to rebuild within the urethra.

 If any noticeable signs were present on someone’s skin (like a sore or rash), a healthcare provider might want to do a visual exam to see it.
 A sample of cells can also be taken by a soft Q-tip like swab.
 If you’re uncomfortable at any point you can always arrange to come back another time when you feel more ready.